 SDSU offers a variety of academic scholarships.
-Awards are based on academic achievement, activities participation and leadership.
+Awards are based on academic achievement, participation in activities and leadership.

-The Jackrabbit Guarantee program awards a minimum of $1,000 per year for up to four years to any eligible first-time student who earns an ACT score of 24 or higher on the ACT.
-Students must also attend the main campus in Brookings and meet minimum continuing eligibility requirements.
+The Jackrabbit Guarantee program awards a minimum of $1,000 per year for up to four years to any eligible first-time student who earns an ACT score of 24 or higher.
+Students must also attend the main campus in Brookings and meet minimum eligibility requirements.

-Students who plan to transfer to SDSU from another post-secondary institution can complete our Transfer Scholarship Application.
+Students who plan to transfer to SDSU from another post-secondary institution can complete our online transfer scholarship application.

 SDSU has several scholarships designated for American Indian/Alaska Native students.
 For information on how to apply, please visit our American Indian/Alaska Native Scholarships page.